+COND LOW ALARM

+This error message indicates that the conductivity is below the programmed percentage below set point.
+The conductivity will continue to be monitored, and the feed output will be allowed to be activated.

-Possible Cause Corrective Action ouled conductivity electrode See Conductivity Electrode Troubleshooting Electrode disconnected Reconnect.
+Possible Cause Corrective Action Fouled conductivity electrode See Conductivity Electrode Troubleshooting Electrode disconnected Reconnect.
 Electrode dry See "No Flow "Troubleshooting section.
 Bleed valve stuck open Check for faulty bleed valve.
 Check bleed valve wiring.
 Check controller relay.
 Biocide prebleed set too low Change prebleed set point to be above low alarm if desired.

+pH HIGH ALARM

-PH HIGH ALARM This error message indicates that the pH is above the poutput will be allowed to be activated.
-This troubleshops programmed pH High Alarm value.
-The pH will continue to be monitored, and the control cotting assumes acid feed.
-Possible Cause Corrective Action Pumping problem Check chemical supply.
+This error message indicates that the pH is above the programmed pH High Alarm value.
+The pH will continue to be monitored, and the control output will be allowed to be activated.
+This troubleshooting assumes acid feed.

+Possible Cause Corrective Action

+Pumping problem Check chemical supply.
 Check pump for prime.
-Check tubing for blockage or leaks.
-ORP HIGH ALARM This error message indicates that the ORP is above the control output will be allowed to be activated.
-This tro e programmed ORP High Alarm mV value.
-The ORP will continue to be monitored, and the Possible Cause Corrective Action Slow ORP electrode response Clean and recalibrate ORP electrode.
-Replace ORP electrode Oxidizer feed is too fast Reduce flow rate of oxidizer feed pump or flow rate through brominat Oxidizer feed pump is siphoning Install, repair or replace anti-siphon valve.
+Check tubing for

+blockage or leaks.

+ORP HIGH ALARM

+This error message indicates that the ORP is above the programmed ORP High Alarm mV value.
+The ORP will continue to be monitored, and the control output will be allowed to be activated.
+This troubleshooting assumes oxidizer feed.

+Possible Cause Corrective Action Slow ORP electrode response Clean and recalibrate ORP electrode.
+Replace ORP electrode Oxidizer feed is too fast Reduce flow rate of oxidizer feed pump or flow rate through brominator Oxidizer feed pump is siphoning Install, repair or replace anti-siphon valve.
 Relocate injection point where there is positive pressure ORP control dead band too large Reduce value of dead band Brominator valve always open Repair or replace control valve.
-Check wiring and relay PH LOW ALARM This error message indicates that the pH is below the p output will be allowed to be activated.
-This troublesh programmed pH Low Alarm value.
-The pH will continue to be monitored, and the control potting assumes acid feed.
+Check wiring and relay pH LOW ALARM

+This error message indicates that the pH is below the programmed pH Low Alarm value.
+The pH will continue to be monitored, and the control output will be allowed to be activated.
+This troubleshooting assumes acid feed.

 Possible Cause Corrective Action Slow pH electrode response Clean and recalibrate pH electrode.
 Replace pH electrode.
 Acid feed is too fast Reduce flow rate of acid feed pump.
 Acid feed pump is siphoning Install, repair or replace anti-siphon valve.
 Relocate injection point to positive location pressure pH control dead band too large Reduce value of dead band.
-Controller always powering pump Check wiring and relay ORP LOW ALARM This error message indicates that the ORP is below the control output will be allowed to be activated.
-This tro e programmed ORP Low Alarm mV value.
-The ORP will continue to be monitored, and thoubleshooting assumes oxidizer feed.
+Controller always powering pump Check wiring and relay

+ORP LOW ALARM

+This error message indicates that the ORP is below the programmed ORP Low Alarm mV value.
+The ORP will continue to be monitored, and the control output will be allowed to be activated.
+This troubleshooting assumes oxidizer feed.

 Possible Cause Corrective Action Pumping problem Check chemical supply.
 Check pump for prime.
 Check tubing for blockage or leaks.
+Brominator valve never opens.
 Check wiring and relay.
 Repair or replace valve.

+TimeErr:SetTime!

+This error message is triggered by corruption of the clock chip.
+Biocide additions will be locked out until the clock time is reset.

-If this occurs frequently, install a power
+Possible Cause Corrective Action Power spikes, high frequency noise If this occurs frequently, install a power